Storm Drainage

 Storm drainage - what is it?

-• When it rains or snow is melting, water that does not soak into the ground runs over the surface and drains into a collection of inlets, ditches, pipes, ponds, culverts, creeks until it reaches the South Platte River.
-As you have likely experienced during a storm, a significant portion of water flows in the streets.
+• When it rains or snow melts, water that does not soak into the ground runs over the surface and drains into a collection of inlets, ditches, pipes, ponds, culverts, gulches and creeks until it ultimately reaches the South Platte River.

-• This water, called storm drainage or stormwater runoff, is not treated at a wastewater treatment plant.
+• During a precipitation event a significant portion of water flows in the street.
+This stormwater runoff is not treated at a wastewater treatment plant.
 It goes directly into creeks and ultimately the river.

-• Storm drainage is managed in order to minimize flooding and limit pollutants into stormwater.
+• Storm drainage is managed by the City to minimize flooding and limit pollutants into stormwater.

 • The Storm Drainage Enterprise Fund provides budget for such projects in the public right of way, in addition to funds for maintenance activities of existing pipes and drainage channels.
 This is billed to residents and business owners together with the sanitary sewer billing.